Big Creek Hydroelectric Project: Second phase, 1921–1929

 Although the diversions greatly increased the amount of water available for hydroelectric generation, the existing reservoirs were limited in their capacity to store that water.
 The combined 154400 acre feet capacity of Huntington and Florence Lakes was much smaller than the annual 1700000 acre feet runoff of the upper San Joaquin River system.
-As a result, a dam was built on Stevenson Creek between 1925–1927, forming Shaver Lake, to store excess water from Huntington.
+As a result, a dam was built on Stevenson Creek between 1925 and 1927, forming Shaver Lake, to store excess water from Huntington.
 The lake replaced an earlier reservoir built in the valley by the Fresno Flume and Lumber Company to store water for a timber operation.
 Huntington Lake was then connected to Shaver by a tunnel.
 Although the elevation differential between the lakes was great – more than 1000 ft – no power station was installed here at the time.

 In 1926 work began on Big Creek Powerhouse No. 2A, which would generate power from water released from Shaver Lake.
 The powerhouse was so named because it was actually an extension of the Powerhouse No. 2 building, and it would discharge into the same forebay reservoir (Dam 5) on Big Creek.
 Powerhouse 2A was the last major component to be constructed during Phase 2, with the exception of an expansion to Powerhouse 8 in 1929.
 Most of the construction camps had been taken down by the end of 1926.

 More than 5,000 people worked on the project during the peak of Phase 2 construction.
 Safety regulations during the construction of the second phase were much stricter than during Phase 1, in no small part due to a deadly accident in 1924, when a worker was killed after being sucked into a turbine by an unintended release of water.
 SCE also invested in improving civic and educational facilities in its company towns.
 Nonetheless, continued difficult conditions led to a 40 percent monthly turnover rate in the workforce.

 The second phase expansions increased the generating capacity by six times – from 70 to 425 megawatts.
 Annual generation rose from 213 GWh in 1914 to 1,600 GWh in 1928, a nearly eightfold increase.
 By this time, Big Creek provided 70–90 percent of the power used in the Los Angeles area, a distinction it would hold well into the 1940s.

 With the onset of the Great Depression in the 1930s, construction once again stopped.
 In 1933, most of the Big Creek railroad – which had carried 400,000 tons of goods during its 21 years of operation – was dismantled and sold for scrap.
 The original railbed was then used as a road.